For Grant Applications: Data and Description of HSL

 - Protection against network interruptions in point-to-point and multipoint calls with automatic downspeeding and IPLR.

-The Health Sciences Library’s annual expenditures total over $7.8 million.
+The Health Sciences Library’s annual expenditures of approximately $8 million.

 UNC Library system